swchak/incident-intelligence/README.md

 # Incident Intelligence

-Incident Intelligence is a machine learning pipeline for **incident root cause classification** using system telemetry signals such as CPU usage, memory growth, request rate, and latency.
+Incident Intelligence is an end-to-end machine learning pipeline for **incident root cause classification** using operational telemetry signals such as CPU usage, memory growth, request rate, and service latency.

-The project demonstrates a complete ML workflow:
+The project demonstrates a full ML workflow including:

 - Synthetic incident data generation
 - Exploratory data analysis (EDA)
-- Baseline model training
-- Model evaluation
+- Model training and evaluation
 - Model explainability

-The goal is to automatically classify the **underlying cause of production incidents** from operational metrics.
+The goal is to automatically identify the **underlying cause of production incidents** using system metrics.

+---

+## Architecture Overview

+The project follows a modular ML pipeline architecture:

+- **Config layer** – experiment and dataset configuration (`config/`)
+- **Core ML logic** – reusable modules (`src/incident_intelligence/`)
+- **Pipeline scripts** – CLI entrypoints for dataset generation, training, and evaluation (`scripts/`)
+- **Artifacts** – generated models, metrics, and explainability outputs (`artifacts/`)

+This separation allows the pipeline to be executed via CLI, automated workflows, or orchestration systems.

 ---